This action does nothing. It fits into most action slots and acts as a way to disable the effects of the other actions that go in those slots.

 Note that while this emits particles, it is itself not a particle, and the particles emitted by this action are not affected by everything that affects regular particles.

+Defines a GPU particle system.
 Very similar to GPUStandardParticle, with no known differences.

-The name of this action is from Elden Ring's RTTI, where it's called "StandardCorrectParticle".
+The name of this action is from Elden Ring's RTTI, where it's called "GXVfxStandardCorrectParticleAppearance".
 An action with the same ID had the name "WanderingVision" in Dark Souls 3, and that action could still exist in DS3, but it is not found in the vanilla game, so testing it is difficult.

 Note: This action does not exist in Dark Souls 3 or Sekiro, but it still has unknown fields and properties named after those games.
 This is because it makes the conversion between this action and GPUStandardParticle much simpler.
 When written for those two games, this action will be converted to the other action automatically.